Search Knowledge Base by Keyword

 5. Description – Description of the report (optional)

-2. Enter the main query of the new mapping in the query window
+2. Enter the main query of the new report in the query window.
+SQL Query reports can access the connected ETL database and the ReadyWorks database.

-NOTE: When using SQL functions for columns, be sure to wrap the column with an AS label (See Line 10 in sample query below)
+NOTE: When using SQL functions for columns, be sure to use aliases signified by the keyword AS (See Line 10 in sample query below).

 1. Use the editing buttons to format the query